SRIRAM-VIGNESH-V/Symbiote/README.md

-#  Project Symbiote
+#  Symbiote

-Invisible protocol sniffer for finding vulnerabilities in the network and a network hardening tool based on Scapy.
+Symbiote is a invisible protocol sniffer for finding vulnerabilities in the network and a network hardening tool based on Scapy.

 Author: SRIRAM VIGNESH V